The Red Cow of Ike

 “I am the dragon lord of the pond that stretches across this village.
 I have lived a full thousand years, but in all that time, I have not been able to learn the teachings of the Buddha.
-Just once, I would be so grateful to experience those teachings.
+Just once, I would be very grateful to experience those teachings.
 With that desire in mind, I came to the priests of this temple to request their guidance.
-However, they were horrified by my appearance and even tried to burn me to death with torches.
-I had no choice but to kill and devour those priests.”
+Alas, they were horrified by my appearance and even tried to burn me to death with torches.
+I had no choice but to kill and devour those priests.

 “I thought to myself, ‘If I take the form of a cow, maybe the monks won’t fear me.’
-Thinking so, when I heard chanting coming from the temple, I turned into a red cow.
+Thinking thus, when I heard chanting coming from the temple, I turned into a red cow.
 However, the priests must have thought I would stab them with my horns.
-Just as I had thought, they were horrified.”
+Just as I had feared, they too became horrified.”

 When she finished speaking, the young woman began to cry, her voice shaking with the horror of what she had done.
-Yoshitaka went to her side and chanted a sutra called the Three Returning Precepts.
-It is a sutra that says if you give up everything and chant intently, you will receive salvation.
+Yoshitaka went to her side and chanted a sutra that says if you give up everything and chant intently, you will receive salvation.

 The young woman closed her eyes, put her hands together and listened intently.
 Her muffled voice overlapped with Yoshitaka’s chanting, and eventually their voices became louder and louder.

-After they finished chanting the Three Precepts, Yoshitaka told her all about the Buddha’s teachings.
+After they finished chanting the sutra, Yoshitaka told her all about the Buddha’s teachings.
 She kept her hands clasped together and listened quietly.
-When Yoshitaka had finished, she bowed her head again and again, stood up slowly, and walked away without making a sound.
+When Yoshitaka finished, she bowed her head again and again, stood up slowly, and walked away without making a sound.

-The sky in the east became brighter and brighter, and when night began to fall, Yoshitaka walked back along the road to the village, feeling refreshed.
+The sky in the east became brighter and brighter, even as night began to fall.
+Yoshitaka walked back along the road to the village, feeling refreshed.